hugheylab/actions/README.md

 # actions

-Definitions and actions to be used with Hughey Lab GitHub Actions workflows.
+Actions to be used by the lab in workflow files for GitHub Actions.

+The `workflows` directory contains the workflow files to be used in lab R packages.